Adoptable Pets and Process

 1. We require that you fill out the adoption application so we can get to know you a little better.
 The application must be processed and approved prior to scheduling a meet and greet.
 Please be patient, we are a group of volunteers trying to make a difference.
 We have jobs and families of our own just like you.
 Emailing and phone calls to check on the status of your application will only slow us down.
 The application can take up to 7 days to process.
 When submitting the application you will get a message that says thank you .
 If you didn’t get that message your application did not go though.
 Either you forgot to press the submit button or you pressed the submit button, and you missed a required field and didn’t read the message in red telling you which required field you missed.

-2. You will need a valid driver’s license, the applicant and co-applicant must be 23 years old to adopt a dog or cat, applicant and co- applicant must be 23 years or older to adopt a dog, and you an age restriction of 70 and younger to adopt an animal that is under the age of 3.
-Some exceptions may apply.
+2. You will need a valid driver’s license, the applicant and co-applicant must be 23 years old to adopt a dog or cat, applicant and co- applicant must be 23 years or older to adopt a dog, and you an age restriction of 70 to adopt an animal that is under the age of 3.
+If you are over 70 and can provide a family member that will step up to take the dog or cat you are looking to adopt should something happen to you, we will consider your application.
+Some exceptions may apply to the age requirement.
 Any application received where the applicant or co-applicant is under the age of 23 will be discarded.

 3. Have the knowledge and consent of all adults living in the household, and all members of the family need to be present in order to adopt.